AIIs AI a bubble? The Nvidia-OpenAI circular revenue map

 StrategyVolume profile is a useful map of where price has done business.
 It is also a discipline that has been turned into a cult.
 Here is how I actually use it without pretending it is magic.

-StrategyLiquidity sweeps are not the market hunting your stop personally.
-They are a structural feature of how price discovers resting orders.
-Here is why retail keeps walking into them.
+StrategyLiquidity sweeps are not the market hunting your stop.
+They are a structural feature of how price discovers resting orders — and why retail keeps walking in.

 StrategyMean reversion still works in 2026, but only inside narrow regimes.
-Here is the framework we teach for finding them — and the failure modes we see retail traders repeat.
+The framework we teach, and the failure modes we see retail traders repeat.